Kerista: Gestalt-O-Rama / Utopian Psychology

 Kerista used a group process called Gestalt-O-Rama, loosely taken from Fritz Perls' concept of gestalt ("enhanced awareness of sensation, perception, bodily feelings, emotion, and behavior, in the present moment.")
 For Keristans, gestalt consisted of a lot of conversation in groups.
 Maintaining personal 'resolve-on-the-lifestyle', a euphemism for being aligned with the social contract, was a daily task for many Keristans.
 Being 'unresolved-on-the-lifestyle', even momentarily or temporarily, warranted immediate gestalt and possible expulsion from the family or commune.
 Practically, a member could be "called out" on any standards violation or non-utopian thought or action by anyone at any time.

 Publications

 Kerista produced zines that included drawings and comics.
 Some concerned day-to-day life.
 Others presented a lighthearted polytheistic mythology that revolved around a pantheon of benevolent and technologically adept goddesses and gods.
 The comic Far Out West, written by one of the founders Eve "Even Eve" Furchgott, claimed to be "The First Utopian Comic Strip."
 Features presented in the zine included articles and essays concerning life within the community and their proposed World Plan to establish a functional Utopian society on a larger scale.
-The volume of publications and art work produced by Kerista Commune was quite a bit greater than other groups that were active in the Haight Ashbury during this period.
+The volume of publications and artwork produced by Kerista Commune was quite a bit greater than other groups that were active in Haight-Ashbury during this period.
 Kerista claimed singer Joan Jett as the "Matron Saint" of their community.